 Do you eat any animal products at all?Wikipedia says that Lapallo is the world's oldest blogger.
 You can say that he is not a strict vegetarian like Michael Jackson was who was stricken dead.
 Bernardo LaPallo suggests 5 foods for living longer on the news show.
 They are garlic, olive oil, chocolate, cinnamon and honey.
-I wrote on a blog that I am veganese (a vegan) but I also like to eat my honey!

 I do not eat meat, except perhaps once a year.
 Eggs, dairy and cheese comprise a small part of my diet, too.